 They could take full advantage of the beautiful views and refreshing climate.

-Though it continues to serve as a high-end residential area, today it attracts millions of tourists each year due to the same views that once enticed those living there over a century ago.
+Though it continues to serve as a high-end residential area, today it attracts millions of tourists each year.

 16. the Peak Tower

 Located at Victoria Gap, the area surrounding the Peak was once reserved exclusively for the wealthiest residents.